 Our accounting and reporting policies conform to GAAP and the prevailing practices in the banking industry.
 Some of the financial measures included in this prospectus are not measures of financial performance recognized by GAAP.
 These non-GAAP financial measures are used by management to evaluate our performance.
-A financial measure is considered non-GAAP if the measure (i) excludes amounts, or is subject to adjustments that have the effect of excluding amounts, that are included in its most directly comparable measure calculated and presented in accordance with GAAP in the statement of income, balance sheet or statement of cash flows of the issuer or (ii) includes amounts, or is subject to adjustments that have the effect of and presented in accordance with GAAP.
+A financial measure is considered non-GAAP if the measure (i) excludes amounts, or is subject to adjustments that have the effect of excluding amounts, that are included in its most directly comparable measure calculated and presented in accordance with GAAP in the statement of income, balance sheet or statement of cash flows of the issuer or (ii) includes amounts, or is subject to adjustments that have the effect of including amounts, that are excluded from the most directly comparable measure calculated and presented in accordance with GAAP.